emann615/LetsDefendAlerts/Walk-Throughs/SOC168 Whoami Command Detected in Request Body.md

 ## Examine HTTP Traffic

-Monitoring
-- No evidence of command injection in the Requested URL on the alert.

-Log Management
-- I searched 61.177.172.87.
-	- Multiple (5) log entries were returned.
+On the Log Management page, I searched the source IP address (61.177.172.87) and found multiple log entries.

-- I examined the raw data for each entry to see the full HTTP request headers.
-- All the requests were targeting the Video page.
-- There is evidence of command injection in the POST Parameters header.
-- Each request has a HTTP Response Status of 200 and the HTTP Response Size was different for each request.
+I examined the raw data for each entry to see the full HTTP request headers.
+All the requests were targeting a video page.
+There is evidence of command injection in the POST Parameters header.
+Each request has a HTTP Response Status of 200 and the HTTP Response Size was different for each request.

 ## Is Traffic Malicious?

-- Yes, the traffic appears to be malicious.
+Based on the information found after analyzing the source IP address and the log data that corresponds with the alert, the traffic appears to be malicious.

 ## What Is The Attack Type?

-- The attack type is Command Injection.
+After examining the logs of the HTTP traffi, I found evidence of terminal commands included in the HTTP requests.
+This indicates the attack type is Command Injection.

 ## Check If It Is a Planned Test

-- On the Email Security page, I searched the hostname, destination IP address, and source IP address to see if there are any emails indicating that this was a planned test.
+On the Email Security page, I searched the hostname, destination IP address, and source IP address to see if there are any emails indicating that this was a planned test.
 No results were returned, so this does not appear to be a planned test.

 ## What Is the Direction of Traffic?

-- The source IP address is from an external network, and the destination IP address is associated with a server on the internal network.
+The source IP address is from an external network, and the destination IP address is associated with a server on the internal network.
 This indicates that the direction of traffic is **Internet -> Company Network**.

-## Check Whether the Attack Was Successful
+## Was the Attack Successful?

-Endpoint Security
-- I checked the Terminal History of WebServer1004.
-- I see the commands that were sent in the HTTP request are reflected in the command history on the server.
-- This indicates that the attack was successful.
+On the Endpoint Security page, I checked the Terminal History of WebServer1004.
+I see the same commands that were sent in the HTTP request are reflected in the command history on the server.
+This indicates that the attack was successful.

-### Was the Attack Successful?

-Yes, the attack was successful.

 ## Containment

-Endpoint Security
-- Since the server was compromised, I requested containment of the host to prevent the spread of the attack and reduce the impact.
+Since the server was compromised, I requested containment of the host to prevent the spread of the attack and reduce the impact.

 ## Add Artifacts

-- 61.177.172.87 - Attacker's IP address
+61.177.172.87 - Attacker's IP address
-- 172.16.17.16 - Compromised server's IP address
+172.16.17.16 - Compromised server's IP address

 ## Do You Need Tier 2 Escalation?

-- Based on the organizations escalation policy, escalation of the case is required because the attack was successful.
+Based on the organizations escalation policy, escalation of the case is required because the attack was successful.

 ## Analyst Note